 The course provides an interdisciplinary and integrative understanding of various theoretical perspective on how to organize effectively.
 Theories, research and practice from the areas of strategic management, organizational behavior, human resource, management, MIS and marketing will be explored for ways to leverage both internal and external data to compete in the 21st century economy and build business strategy and translate that into organizational knowledge strategy.

-College/Department: LeBow College of Business Repeat Status: Not repeatable for credit
+Repeat Status: Not repeatable for credit